 For more coaching tips, check out

-I wrote this unique e-book to give coaches some of the most useful instructional techniques I've found to speed up the athlete's ability to learn and perform competitive sports.
+This e-book gives coaches some useful instructional techniques that speed up the athlete's ability to learn and perform skills and strategies in competitive sports.

 See other Training Principles: